 OS System: Openness or Not

-On the other hand, the Nook uses the 4.4 version of Android, which is completely open, allowing users to access and use third party apps.
+The Nook, on the other hand, uses the 4.4 version of Android, which is completely open and allows users to access and use third-party apps.
 This expands the functionality of the device tremendously, making it a much more versatile option.
+You basically have unlimited resources, as any book, song, or game you want will be available to you.
 The person that is looking for an experience that is centered on operational capacity will gravitate toward the Nook.

 The Fire HD 7 will win this battle, with a significantly higher screen resolution.
 In fact, the primary advantage that causes the HD 7 to stand out is its superior viewing experience.
 The HD7 has a screen resolution of 1280 x 800 ppi.
 This creates a much sharper picture, thus the HD designation.